 We certainly believe that the role of empathy is essential for fully understanding the broader context of a product or service within the lives of real people.

-Beyond the scope of treating Acne Keloidalis Nuchae, we can find many examples where empathy has led to a product or service that has created enormous impact within the lives of customers.
-In fact, there is now an Empathy Index which rates companies on the basis of these criteria.
-Examples of companies who have made the top ten include Facebook, LinkedIn, Netflix and Whole Foods Market.
+Beyond treating Acne Keloidalis Nuchae, we can find many examples where empathy has led to a product or service that has enormously impacted customers’ lives.
+There is now an Empathy Index that rates companies based on these criteria.
+Examples of companies that have made the top ten include Facebook, Linked In, Netflix, and Whole Foods Market.

 To ask Dr. U a question, please click the button below.